5 Social Media Content Themes or Pillars For Fitness & Wellness Businesses

-Google Michelle Yong and you’ll see various news and lifestyle articles addressing her identity as the 4th generation family business leader of the Woh Hup group and the Director at Aurum Land.
-She’s best known for taking the reins of Aurum Land and growing it into a successful boutique residential subsidiary and real estate company, but she's also the CEO and Founder of Core Collective amongst other businesses.
+Google Michelle Yong, and you’ll see various news and lifestyle articles addressing her identity as the 4th generation family business leader of the Woh Hup group and the Director at Aurum Land.
+She’s best known for taking the reins of Aurum Land and growing it into a successful boutique residential subsidiary and real estate company.

 To people who don’t know her, Michelle humbly introduces herself as first and foremost – a wife and a mother of four young children, as well as a serial entrepreneur and a family business leader.
 You’ll most likely hear this version of her at one of her children’s playdates and non-business settings.

 Undeterred by “third-generation curses” and a prior lack of experience in the construction industry, Michelle showed tenacity and persistence in her will to diversify and bring value to the lineup of family businesses.
-In a recent episode of Cut the BS (a podcast by Found8), Michelle opened up about how she juggles four young kids and three businesses – you can say, seven babies in total – as well as some key takeaways that we're sure all business owners can benefit from!
+Michelle opened up about how she juggles four young kids and three businesses – you can say, seven babies in total – and some key takeaways that we're sure all business owners can benefit from!

 1. Create Growth & Opportunities

-Michelle believes in being the creator of growth and opportunities for her children and also her team at work who she considers extended family.
+Michelle believes in being the creator of growth and opportunities for her children and her team at work whom she considers extended family.
 One of the key driving forces behind why she started so many businesses is to provide opportunities for them when they grow up.
-Should they want to join the family business, they would be able to take on one of these businesses and make it their own.
+Should they want to join the family business, they could take on one of these businesses and make it their own.

-Learning from her father, she relishes in the opportunity given to her 14 years ago to join the Aurum Land board of members, and worked hard to grow the business into what it is today – winner of multiple awards and recognised as the Best Boutique Developer Asia 2020.
+Learning from her father, she relishes the opportunity given to her close to two decades ago to join the Aurum Land board of members and worked hard to grow the business into what it is today – winner of multiple awards.
 To have such opportunities to create and add value is what she believes in passing on to her children.

 2. Earn Your Stripes

-The fact that Michelle was the granddaughter and daughter of the company’s directors made it harder for her to earn the trust and respect of them at the table.
-Working doubly hard, she picked up technical skills of the trade through a part-time masters in real-estate and weekend coursework.
-Apart from being self-taught on coordination and master programs, she relentlessly asked her architect uncle questions for help.
+The fact that Michelle was the granddaughter and daughter of the company’s directors made it harder for her to earn their trust and respect at the table.
+Working doubly hard, she picked up technical skills of the trade through a part-time master's in real estate and weekend coursework.
+Apart from being self-taught in coordination and master programs, she relentlessly asked her uncle who is a professional architect, questions for help.

 Clearly, she felt the need to prove her worth and attain a seat she deserved with the rest of the decision-makers.
-Running her own businesses now, Michelle takes on a kinder approach in trusting the people joining her team.
-Towards new people, she always gives them the benefit of the doubt, but they can also lose her trust fast when they don’t perform up to standards.
+Running her own businesses now, Michelle takes a kinder approach to trusting the people joining her team.
+Towards new people, she always gives them the benefit of the doubt, but they can also lose her trust quickly when they don’t perform up to standards.

 3. Build Ideal Team Dynamics